mesosphere/d2iq-engineering-blog/content/posts/etcd-performance-benchmarking/index.md

 When you install the Kubernetes management platform of your choice, there are certain minimal hardware requirements you need to meet.
 At D2iQ, for example, we have [these requirements](https://docs.d2iq.com/dkp/2.4/resource-requirements).

-These hardware recommendations provide a great help and starting point, but they don’t tell you anything about the actual performance of your hardware.
-We never seem to question the hardware’s performance.
-Possibly because we trust modern hardware to perform well enough, or trust the cloud provider and follow their recommendations (for an example, see [aws recommendations](https://aws.amazon.com/intel/#Instance_Types)).
+These hardware recommendations provide a solid starting point, but they don't necessarily reflect the actual performance of the hardware.
+We never seem to question the hardware’s performance, possibly because we trust modern technologies to perform as expected, or maybe because we trust the cloud provider and the provided specfifications (for an example, see [aws recommendations](https://aws.amazon.com/intel/#Instance_Types)).

 However, the actual performance might differ depending on the CPU's brand, frequency, and other specifications.
 For example, if a platform provider suggests setting up two CPU cores and two GB of RAM, those exactly same resources could perform differently depending on the CPU brand and type.